AtomicJosh/Udacity-Self-Driving-Car-Nanodegree/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 As can be seen in the heatmap images above and in the video [no-memory project video](./output_images/project_video_no_memory.mp4), I have consistently had problems with false positives.
 Even in images with no cars, I had consistent false detections, so much so they even gave strong detections in the heatmaps.
 To overcome these false detections, I implemented a form of memory to remember the car positions from the previous frames.
-This caused a trade-off in the robustness of the vehicle detection in the video.
-As can be seen in the video, the bounding boxes consistently lag the cars and are slow to detect them.
-By dialing back the memory, the false positives increase.
+This caused a trade-off in the robustness of the vehicle detection in the video, but it appears a fair balance has been achieved.

 To make this system more robust, I would like to implement an end-to-end deep learning object detection system and compare its performance to the approach taken in this project.